How to Use Deutschland Ticket in Germany?

 How do you buy the Deutschland Ticket?

-- Local transport association apps (e.g., BVG in Berlin, MVV in Munich, VVS in Stuttgart)
+- Transport authority apps (e.g., BVG in Berlin, MVV in Munich, VVS in Stuttgart)

 How to use it while traveling?